mino-38/robotsparsetools/README.md

 # robotsparsetools
-robots.txt is important when scraping website
+robots.txt is important when crawling website

 This module will help you parse robots.txt